 Founder, The Elewana Music Project

-Millie has returned to being an active member of the music community in Arusha, where she has managed events including a collaboration concert between Kenyan and Arusha choirs and workshops with traditional Tanzanian musicians.
+Amelia is an active member of the music community in Arusha, where she has managed events including a collaboration concert between Kenyan and Arusha choirs and workshops with traditional Tanzanian musicians.
 She is excited to use music education, particularly her experiences during the Fellowship, as a powerful tool for transforming communities, and she is passionate about seeing children experience their rich musical heritage and celebrate their musical identity.
 In 2017, Amelia hopes to launch the Elewana Music Project at Christchurch International Primary School in Arusha.
 The project will involve training Tanzanian music teachers to deliver ensemble lessons that feature traditional and contemporary Tanzanian music and dance, as well as Western genres.
 Elewana means “harmony” in Swahili.